 Common Metal Thicknesses

-The metal coil that is rollformed into panels for metal roofing comes in many different thicknesses.
+The metal coil that is rollformed into roof panels comes in many different thicknesses.
 We will discuss the disadvantages and drawbacks of differing panel thicknesses in a future article.
 Standing seam metal roofing comes in a variety of thicknesses (typically between 22 and 26 gauge) with the most common steel thickness being 24 gauge and aluminum between .032 and .040 inches.
 For face-fastened systems, 26 or 29 gauge materials are usually used.

-Metal Roofing Paint Colors and Finishes
+Metal Paint Colors and Finishes

 Having control over the color and overall look to your structure is one of the most appealing parts of choosing metal roofing.
 Because of the overwhelming demand for both bright and earth tones on roofing systems, paint companies, like Sherwin-Williams or Valspar, created tested and proven paint systems that add style to a home’s exterior while still reducing chalking, fading, chipping, and other color degradation.